VPWEM: Non-Markovian Visuomotor Policy with Working and Episodic Memory: Introduction

 Hence, naively conditioning on an ever-growing observation history during task execution is impractical.
 Instead, neuroscience reveals that the hippocampus in human brain continually converts working memories into long-term storage in the cortex, enabling lifelong retention of knowledge and experience despite the brain's limited volume \cite{mcclelland1995there}.
 Inspired by this mechanism, similar ideas have been adopted in long document understanding \cite{chevalier2023adapting, fang2025artificial, yu2025memagent} and long video understanding \cite{he2024ma, balazevic2024memory}.
 In this paper, we propose VPWEM, which augments diffusion policies with working and episodic memory.
-As illustrated in Figure \ref{fig:framework-intro} (b), the key idea is to employ a contextual memory compressor that recursively consolidates out-of-window observation tokens into memory tokens with a fixed size, analogous to the role of the hippocampus in the human brain.
-With this compressor, the policy maintains a fixed-size episodic memory with bounded computational and memory costs.
-Additionally, the compressor learns to filter out irrelevant information from the observation history through end-to-end optimization, thereby mitigating overfitting to nuisance correlations.
+As illustrated in Figure \ref{fig:framework-intro}(b), the key idea is to employ a contextual memory compressor that recursively consolidates out-of-window observations into fixed-size episodic memory embeddings, analogous to the role of the hippocampus in the human brain.
+This allows the policy to maintain episodic memory with bounded computational and memory costs.
+Through end-to-end optimization with the behavior cloning objective, the compressor is encouraged to preserve task-relevant information while reducing sensitivity to nuisance correlations.
 We conduct extensive experiments across three benchmarks.
-Our method particularly excels on memory-intensive manipulation tasks in MIKASA \cite{cherepanov2025memory}, outperforming state-of-the-art baselines by more than 20\%.
-It also yields an average 5\% gain over baselines on the mobile manipulation benchmark MoMaRT \cite{wong2022error}, and performs on par with baselines on the (almost) Markovian benchmark Robomimic \cite{mandlekar2022matters}.
+VPWEM outperforms state-of-the-art baselines by more than 20\% on memory-intensive manipulation tasks in MIKASA \cite{cherepanov2025memory}, achieves an average 5\% gain on the mobile manipulation benchmark MoMaRT \cite{wong2022error}, and performs on par with baselines on the (almost) Markovian Robomimic benchmark \cite{mandlekar2022matters}.
+A real-robot experiment further demonstrates the practical effectiveness of VPWEM.